-To make it as simple as possible, when you are running from deadlines, too many things to do, fear of weight gain, guilt about not exercising, fear of being judged and this is how you live your life, you will not digest your food as well as if you were relaxed with eating more often.
+To make it as simple as possible, when you are running from deadlines, have too many things to do, fear weight gain, feel guilt about not exercising, or spend your life in fear of being judged, you will not digest your food as well as if you were relaxed and eating consistently.

-You might be asking, " I really can’t tolerate xyz food right now!”
+“But I really can’t tolerate XYZ food right now!”

 I believe you.

-I think we are more aware of the gut connection to health and many people just lived with discomfort and its more talked about and researched.
-But healing gut health is more than just eliminating foods and popping enzymes, herbal antibiotics, glutamine, probiotics, etc even though these things can help .
-It’s slowing down to “body time” to allow for healing.
+I think we are more aware of the gut connection to health, whereas in the past many people have just lived with discomfort.
+But healing gut health is more than just eliminating foods and popping enzymes, herbal antibiotics, glutamine, probiotics, etc. (even though these things may help).
+It’s about slowing down to “body time” to allow for healing.